nanocurrency/nano-docs/docs/core-development/understanding-the-code.md

 ## Libraries and submodules

 ### Boost
-We use the Boost library where possible, such as coroutine, filesystem, endian converter, lexical_cast, multi_index_container etc.. if there is a static/dynamic Boost library which is not used, there are generally no issues in adding it.
+We use the Boost library where possible, such as coroutine, filesystem, endian converter, lexical_cast, multi_index_container etc. If there is a static/dynamic Boost library which is not used, there are generally no issues in adding it.
 Just make sure the build scripts and documentation are updated.

 **nano/boost**
 Use `nano/boost/asio` `nano/boost/beast` for includes, this wraps up various includes and prevents warnings being shown (particularly on Windows builds).